 Our quarterly results of operations have fluctuated in the past and may continue to fluctuate as a result of a number of factors, including seasonal cycles, timing of new product introductions, timing of orders by our customers and mix of product sales demand.
 Our business is seasonal by nature.
 A significant portion of our net sales and operating income are generated during the third and fourth quarters of our fiscal year, which includes the "back to school" and Christmas seasons.
-The amount of net sales and operating income generated during our fiscal fourth quarter depends upon the anticipated level of retail sales during the Christmas season, as well as general economic conditions and other factors beyond our control.
-In addition, the amount of net sales and operating income generated during our fiscal first quarter depends in part upon the actual level of retail sales during the Christmas season.
+The amount of net sales during the Christmas season, as well as general economic conditions and other factors beyond our control.
+In addition, the amount of net sales and operating income generated during our fiscal sales during the Christmas season.
 The seasonality of our business may adversely affect our net sales and operating income during the first and fourth quarters of our fiscal year.